Responsible lending obligations: suitability

 c take reasonable steps to verify the consumer’s financial situation.

 What constitutes reasonable enquires was considered in Australian Securities and Investments Commission v Cash Store Pty Ltd (in liquidation) FCA 926, the first reported case considering a credit provider’s responsible lending obligations.
-In the case, the court stated that, “assessing whether there is a real chance of a person being able to comply with their financial obligations under the contract requires, at the very least, a sufficient understanding of the person’s income and expenditure”.
+In this case, the court stated that, “assessing whether there is a real chance of a person being able to comply with their financial obligations under the contract requires, at the very least, a sufficient understanding of the person’s income and expenditure”.
 Therefore, inquiries about a consumer’s current income and living expenses ought be undertaken by all credit providers.

 ASIC’s Regulatory Guide 209 “Credit licensing: Responsible lending conduct” also makes clear that the use of “benchmarks”, such as the Henderson Poverty Index, to estimate a consumer’s income or expenditure “is not a replacement for making inquiries about a particular consumer’s current income and expenses, nor a replacement for an assessment based on that consumer’s verified income and expenses”.

 As to the extent further inquiries or verification are necessary, ASIC’s Regulatory Guide 209 advises that this will vary depending upon the circumstances.
-Relevant factors will include:
+Relevant factors include:

 • the potential impact upon the consumer of entering into an unsuitable credit contract;